aspose-slides/Aspose.Slides-API-References/english/python-net/aspose.slides.export.web/input/_index.md

 ## Input class

-Represents a collection of input elements (templates) for IWebDocument.
+Represents a collection of input elements (templates).

 The Input type exposes the following members: